A Look at the Finances Behind the Miami Heat’s Success

 The Big Three of James, Wade and Bosh will be under contract for each of the next three seasons.
 They are the playmakers.
 They are the heart and soul of the team.

-The philosophy that head coach Erik Spoelstra has rightfully adopted requires that they be surrounded by nothing more than a bunch of one-dimensional shooters with a knack for spacing the floor and, perhaps, one or two with the capacity to defend at a high level.
+The philosophy that head coach Erik Spoelstra has rightfully adopted requires that they be surrounded by nothing more than a slew of three-point shooters with a knack for spacing the floor and, perhaps, one or two with the capacity to defend at a high level.
 Ray Allen.
 Mike Miller.
 James Jones.
 Shane Battier.
 Rashard Lewis.
 Perfect additions all.
 But, on a relative basis, not all that expensive to keep or replace.

 That’s enough to win.
 That’s enough to produce a potential dynasty.